PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/dbLogger/interfaces/InterfaceLoggableQuery.md

 ### then()

 > **then**: \<`TResult1`, `TResult2`\>(`onfulfilled`?, `onrejected`?) => `Promise`\<`TResult1` \| `TResult2`\>

+Executes the query returning a `Promise` which will be resolved with either the doc(s) or rejected with the error.

 Attaches callbacks for the resolution and/or rejection of the Promise.